dotJEM/angular-routing/README.md

 # Version 0.6.1

-Inspired by the UI-Router project by Angular-ui, this project came to life as I wanted to provide what I belive is more "true states" where the transitions could be an important part of the implementation.
+Inspired by the UI-Router project by Angular-UI, this project came to life as I wanted to provide what I belive is more "true states" where the transitions could be an important part of the implementation.